jamesnoonan/LLM-AI-Planning-Prompts/README.md

 ### Input Format
 Data is read using the JSON format.
 Use the `domain`, `representation` and `nshot` properties to control how the data is handled.
 The `data` property stores a list of the cases to construct the prompts from.
 The format of the `data` property may be different for different domains.
-Look in the `examples` folder for the structure of the input filese for each `domain`.
+Look in the `examples` folder for the structure of the input files for each `domain`.
 ```
 {
     "domain": "blocksworld",